agera-edc/DataSpaceConnector/docs/integration-testing.md

 ## Running them locally

 The JUnit runner won't pick up integration tests unless the `RUN_INTEGRATION_TEST` environment variable is set to `true` .
-Also, don't forget to define any credentials that are needed.
+Also, don't forget to define any credentials that are needed and if you need to run specific integration tests then it can be achieved by passing the `includeTags` parameter to the `gradlew` command e.g. `./gradlew check -DincludeTags="azure-cosmos-db-integration-test"`.

 Cosmos DB integration tests are run by default against a locally running [Cosmos DB Emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator).
 You can also use an instance of Cosmos DB running in Azure, in which case you should set the `COSMOS_KEY` environment variable.